fidanfatih/fidanfatih/README.md

 ﻿<img src="https://github-readme-stats.vercel.app/api?username=fidanfatih&show_icons=true&theme=buefy" align='right' width="55%">

 ### Hi there 👋
-### I'm a husband, father and data scientist!:raising_hand_man:
+#### I'm a husband, father and data scientist!:raising_hand_man:

 - :100: I have been fascinated by the power of the data.
-- :writing_hand: I can use Python, SQL and BI tools for Data Analysis and Machine Learning.
+- :writing_hand: I can use BI tools for Data Analysis and ML.
-- :running_man: I am currently improving my skills with NLP and Deep Learning.
+- :running_man: I am currently improving my skills with NLP and DL.
 - :handshake: I always open to new ideas and new experiences.